songsaboutleaving/songsaboutleaving/README.md

 often afk / with friends on ponytown,

  <p align="center">
-im very shy and not great at talking, it's nothing personal :-(
+i'm very shy and not great at talking . . .

  <p align="center">
 regardless, feel free to interact !